fluffthepanda/GTAVUserMusicEditor/README.md

 - Make any changes to the track list, then write them to the database.

 Notes:
 - The "Remove Duplicates" feature will remove any entries with the same Artist and Title.
 This can be problematic if the first 31 characters of the title/artist of two entries match, since the database cuts the fields at 31 characters.
+Only one of those entries will be kept.